 The three-story rows of houses in the complex were built in 1950/51 for the employees of the Ford plant.
 By 2009, they no longer met the latest standards.
 Consequently, they were renovated and extensively modernized both in terms of architecture and energy.

 Energy is supplied to the 264 apartments using calorific gas-fired boilers and solar panels.
-60% of the water is heated using solar thermal collectors, which is fed into the local heating network and efficiently distributed to radiators in each apartment using Danfoss flat stations.
-Each apartment station also contains a fresh water system to heat the decentralized drinking water used in the kitchen and bathroom in a safe, hygienic way.
+60% of the water is heated using solar thermal collectors, which are fed into the local heating network and efficiently distributed to radiators in each apartment using Danfoss flat stations.
+Each apartment station also contains a freshwater system to heat the decentralized drinking water used in the kitchen and bathroom in a safe, hygienic way.

 Furthermore, Danfoss radiator thermostats accurately control the heat supplied by the radiator.